pemistahl/lingua/README.md

 2. `./gradlew sourcesJar` assembles `lingua-1.1.0-sources.jar` containing the plain source code.
 3. `./gradlew jarWithDependencies` assembles `lingua-1.1.0-with-dependencies.jar` containing the compiled sources and all external dependencies needed at runtime.
 This jar file can be included in projects without dependency management systems.
-You should be able to use it in your Android project as well by putting it in your project's `lib` folder.
-This jar file can also be used to run *Lingua* in standalone mode (see below).
+It can also be used to run *Lingua* in standalone mode (see below).

 ## 9. <a name="library-use"></a> How to use? <sup>[Top ▲](#table-of-contents)</sup>